 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, heart disease, heart rhythm problems, lung disease or breathing problems (such as chronic obstructive pulmonary disease [COPD], cor pulmonale, hypercapnia), low blood pressure, an underactive thyroid, Addison disease, pancreas problems, prostate problems, problems with urination, cystic fibrosis, or stomach or bowel problems.
-Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, mental problems, or severe scoliosis.
-Tell your doctor if you have a history of alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or breathing problems (such as asthma or COPD), low blood pressure, an underactive thyroid, Addison disease, cystic fibrosis, pancreas problems, gallbladder problems, an enlarged prostate, trouble urinating, or stomach or bowel problems.
+Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or alcohol or drug abuse.